orbs-network/orbs-spec/behaviors/services/block-storage.md

 ## `GetTransactionsBlockHeader` (method)
 > Returns a committed transactions block header and proof.
+* If requested block height is in the future but `last_committed_block` is close to it (configurable distance) block and wait
-* If the requested block height is not committed fail
+* If requested block height is in the future but `last_committed_block` is far, fail
-* Return the block header, metadata and proof.
+* Return the transactions block header, metadata, the transactions block proof and the results block proof.

 ## `GetResultsBlockHeader` (method)
 > Returns a committed results block header and proof.
+* If requested block height is in the future but `last_committed_block` is close to it (configurable distance) block and wait
-* If the requested block height is not committed fail
+* If requested block height is in the future but `last_committed_block` is far, fail
-* Return the block header and proof.
+* Return the results block header, metadata, the transactions block proof and the results block proof.

 ![alt text][block_state_pool_flow] <br/><br/>